 Statutory redundancy is a last resort for your business, but it can help to keep you operating during difficult times.

 However, if you’re considering redundancies due to the coronavirus pandemic, remember you have alternative options available.
-You can call us on 0800 028 2420 for immediate assistance.
+You can contact us for redundancy legal advice or call us on 0800 028 2420 for immediate assistance.

 There’s the Job Retention Scheme you can consider to furlough employees and take the financial strain off your business.

 But if you feel you must make dismissals, then you can read this guide for details on the steps ahead.
 But we also offer total redundancy support for further guidance.

 It’s a type of dismissal, where an employee’s contract of employment ends with your business.
 This is because you no longer need a role (or roles).

 Remember, redundancies are a last resort for your business.
 So, you must take steps to avoid dismissals, until you have to make them.